Version select#

 }

-Load from JSON example#
+Load data from JSON#

-versions.jsonthat conforms toversion_select_dataoption’s structure.[ { "version": "latest", "label": "latest (3.0)", "url": "/en/latest/" }, { "version": "2.0", "url": "/en/2.0/" }, { "version": "1.0", "url": "/en/1.0/" } ]
+versions.jsonfile following theversion_select_datastructure:[ { "version": "latest", "label": "latest (3.0)", "url": "/en/latest/" }, { "version": "2.0", "url": "/en/2.0/" }, { "version": "1.0", "url": "/en/1.0/" } ]

-Save it in the folder with
+Place it in the same folder as

 conf.py.Load it in